cubitouch/energy-data-exploration/dashboards/src/energy-origin.md

 </div>

 <div class="warning">
-Given that most French energy is nuclear, the scale here is square root to facilitate reading trend changes.
+Given that most French energy is nuclear, the scale here is adjusted to a square root scale to facilitate reading trend changes.
 </div>
 <div class="note">